CodePanter/another-bronzeman-mode/README.md

 ## Required Setup for Group Mode
 In order to properly sync items there is some setup that needs to be done.
 - Make a copy of this [Google Sheet](https://docs.google.com/spreadsheets/d/1Lv042kwyM-ncEzY63ur2T2ePBvaju3Llpo4EgOGu4PQ/) to your drive.
 - Get OAuth2 client credentials from Google.
-Sharing the file with **friends** skip to step 8. after one person creates the client.
+When sharing the file with **friends** skip to step 8) after one person follows steps 1-7.
     1. Go to https://console.cloud.google.com/home/
     2. Create a new project
     3. Navigate to APIs & Services > Library, and add the following: